davidmasek/beacon/README-dev.md

   - 🔴 config file refactor
     - 🔴 config file should be required, but provided by default (inside homedir?)
     - 🔴 some utilities could be provided to check it / update it
-  - config format done
+  - 🟢 config format done
-  - documentation done
+  - 🟢 main documentation done
-  - needs some user-testing to make sure it makes sense
+  - 🟡 needs some user-testing to make sure it makes sense
-- 🟡 notifications
+- 🟢 notifications
-  - email reporting
+  - 🟢 email reporting
-  - local HTML report
+  - 🟢 local HTML report
-  - needs periodical monitoring
+  - 🟢 periodical monitoring
 - 🟡 dev workflow
   - 🟢 basic github setup
   - 🟢 CI for building/testing